All Episodes

 Now they've got it back, and they are going to grow it.

-They're going to cement it and they're not going to give it up.
+They're going to cement it, and they're not going to give it up.

-You got a great opportunity here to implement what we want to implement, which is government control over as much of the free market economy as possible.
+You got a great opportunity here to implement what we want to implement, which is government control over as much of the free market economy as possible, so that whatever you want, you have to go somewhere in government to get.

-Of course, the risk they run is overreaching.
+Of course, the risk they run is overreaching, overreaching too soon and too fast.

 The American people have very high economic expectations.